 Our future success is dependent on our ability to timely complete clinical trials and obtain marketing approval for, and then successfully commercialize lirentelimab, our lead compound, for one or more indications.
 Lirentelimab is in the clinical stages of development and we are investing the majority of our efforts and financial resources in the research and development of lirentelimab for multiple indications.
+Our ability to develop lirentelimab remains uncertain.
+For example, in December 2021, we announced that both our ENIGMA study and our KRYPTOS study failed to meet their patient-reported symptomatic co-primary endpoints.
 Lirentelimab will require additional clinical development, evaluation of clinical, preclinical and manufacturing activities, marketing approval from government regulators, substantial investment and significant marketing efforts before we generate any revenues from product sales.
+In addition, some of our future development plans for lirentelimab may be based on a post-hoc analysis of our ENIGMA and KRYPTOS trials.
+Post-hoc analyses are potentially unreliable, and are not, in and of themselves, the basis for approval of lirentelimab.
 We are not permitted to market or promote lirentelimab, or any other product candidates, before we receive marketing approval from the FDA and comparable foreign regulatory authorities, and we may never receive such marketing approvals.